NVIDIAGameWorks/RTXGI/README.md

 These techniques may be combined with a regular path tracing pipeline for the primary rays, sampling cached data only for indirect bounce evaluation.
 By replacing the whole path trace with a single ray hit evaluation and cache lookup, the cost is reduced with little to no compromise in signal quality, while remaining responsive to change and supporting large-scale dynamic scenes with complex lighting setups.

-RTXGI SDK provides an example integration (DX12 and Vulkan) of two state-of-the-art radiance caching techniques for path tracing - a (currently experimental) AI-based approach known as Neural Radiance Cache (NRC), and Spatially Hashed Radiance Cache (SHARC).
+RTXGI SDK provides an example integration (DX12 and Vulkan) of two state-of-the-art radiance caching techniques for path tracing - a (currently experimental) AI-based approach known as Neural Radiance Cache (NRC), and Spatially Hashed Radiance Cache (SHaRC).
 The former requires Tensor Cores while the latter has certain limitations but is currently supported on a wider range of hardware without any vendor-specific requirements.
 RTXGI SDK also hosts documentation and distribution corresponding to both of these techniques, see [Project Structure][ProjectStructure] section for further details.

 ## Project structure